Rifle Garfield County Airport becomes possible focal point for economic development

 “There’s a lot of potential here,” he said.

 But Aspen Institute’s proposal sparked some concern from Rifle Mayor Ed Green.
-He worried bringing in new aviation-related businesses could affect overall airport operations and that it doesn’t simply cater to places like Aspen.
+He worried bringing in new aviation-related businesses could affect overall airport operations, and that it doesn’t simply cater to places like Aspen.

-“One thing that I think is essential is this, these new activities be complementary and don’t overpower (Condie’s) main resource,” Green said.
-“I think a couple other things that I see is, we don’t want this to be disguised as support for the upper valley.
+“One thing that I think is essential is this: These new activities be complementary and don’t overpower (Condie’s) main resource,” he said.
+“I think a couple other things that I see is, we don’t want this to be disguised as support for the upper valley.”

 “If we’re going to do it, we’re going to do it because we want to house our own people.”

 Rifle has already been trying to leverage its artificial and natural infrastructure to bolster business.
 It’s currently building more bike trails at the Grand Hogback.
 It’s trying to turn Paradise Island into a recreational destination.
-There are even efforts to create a major rock climbing celebration in town, since Rifle Mountain Park is one of the most highly sought after destinations in the world for rock climbers.
+There are even efforts to create a major rock-climbing celebration in town since Rifle Mountain Park is one of the most highly sought after destinations in the world for rock climbers.

 Zislis’ ultimate goal is to garner as much feedback as he can from local leaders while also conducting focus groups addressing this 40-year vision.
 Based on what he finds out, Aspen Institute’s next step is to go out for grant funding with the aim of spending the funds on a consulting firm to conduct a feasibility study.

-“This is all about building consensus,” Zislis said.
+“This is all about building consensus,” he said.

 Post Independent western Garfield County reporter and Assistant Editor Ray K. Erku can be reached at 612-423-5273 or rerku@postindependent.com